Since 1973, and we are very proud that we still represent two of our original clients.

 While Tartan has expertise in the Alexandria market, we provide commercial real estate brokerage and advisory services throughout Northern Virginia.

 Tartan Properties provides both tenant/ buyer representation and landlord/seller representation.
-This is to say, we represent clients on both sides of lease and sales transactions—just not at the same time.
+We represent clients on both sides of lease and sales transactions—just not at the same time.
 We also provide an array of commercial real estate market consulting services.

 The market practice is for the property owner to pay the tenant or buyer’s broker fee in leasing and sales transactions at the time of closing.
 If you are a tenant looking for office space, or an investor looking to purchase, our expertise is available to you with no out-of-pocket costs.